-We are supporting TT2 who are implementing a barrierless open-road tolling scheme at the Tyne Tunnels.
-The aims of the new scheme are to modernise the payment system, speed up journeys for drivers, and reduce carbon emissions and traffic congestion.
+Transport North East is supporting TT2 Limited who implemented a barrierless open-road tolling scheme at the Tyne Tunnels in 2021.
+The objectives of the new scheme are already being achieved as they are to modernise the payment system, speed up journeys for drivers, and reduce carbon emissions and traffic congestion.

-These changes made by TT2 and supported by Transport North East (on behalf of the North East Joint Transport Committee), will represent a large investment in the region, with benefits for customers such as:
+The changes made by TT2 are supported by Transport North East (on behalf of the North East Joint Transport Committee), and represent a large investment in the region, with benefits for customers such as:

 - Shorter journey times

 - A 10% saving when pre-paying for journeys

 - More means of payment: Over the phone, with cash at a Paypoint, online via website or app and prepaid

 - Improved air quality-50,000 tonnes of emissions saved

 - Reduced congestion along this key stretch of the A19, helping serve communities on both sides of the Tyne

 In order to implement the Tyne Pass Scheme, changes are required to legislation.
 The changes required are modifications to the River Tyne (Tunnels) Order 2005, amendments to the River Tyne (Tunnels) (Revision of Tolls) Order 2021 and revision of the Tyne Tunnels Byelaws 2020.

 The amendments will have the effect of updating the legislation to remove references to cash payments at the toll plaza, to amend vehicle classifications in line with DVLA criteria and to modify disabled persons’ toll exemptions to enable the barrierless system to operate.
 A public consultation has been carried out in the relation to the changes to the disabled persons’ toll exemptions.
 A link to the consultation feedback received as well as our response can be found in the following link here .